 - Choose the Movement Panels category tab.

-- Press the Sabertooth Movement Panel icon to add the control to your project.
+- Press the Sabertooth Movement Panel icon to add the robot skill to your project.

 1. Movement Panel Buttons